Introduction to the Process for Paying Students’ Loans

 If you’ve settled, then constructing credit again is the next process:

-- Making use of a Secured Credit Card can prove useful as it allows showing a favorable history of payments over a period of time.
+- Making use of a Secured Credit Card.
+It can prove useful as it allows showing a favorable history of payments over a period of time.

 - Pay Your Bills on Time: Paying every bill on a timely basis improves your credit score on every occasion.